Fuji Electric V-Server Lite

 - ATTENTION: Exploitable remotely/low skill level to exploit

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow for remote code execution on the device.
+Successful exploitation of this vulnerability could allow a remote attacker to gain elevated privileges for remote code execution.

 3. TECHNICAL DETAILS

 The following versions of V-Server Lite, a data collection and management service, are affected:

 - V-Server Lite, all versions prior to 22.214.171.124

 The buffer allocated to read data, when parsing VPR files, is too small.

 - COUNTRIES/AREAS DEPLOYED: Worldwide

 kimiya working with Trend Micro’s Zero Day Initiative reported this vulnerability to CISA.